Campaigns

 In December 2022 Sport NZ released its ‘Guiding Principles for the Inclusion of Transgender People in Community Sport‘.

 In 2024 RW committee member Craig Watson began facilitating meetings between Wellington sports organisations, allowing them to share their practices for promoting rainbow inclusion.
+You can contact Craig regarding this group at craig@rainbowwellington.org.nz.

 In December 2024, Robert King, a Sport Scientist with the Wellington Phoenix Academy, spoke at one of our events about his work in encouraging inclusion in AFL in Australia and now football in New Zealand.

-Rainbow Wellington continues to support the rainbow sport and recreation groups in Wellington, such as Rainbow Team Wellington and the Racqueteers badminton club.
+Rainbow Wellington continues to support the awesome rainbow sport and recreation groups in Wellington, such as Rainbow Team Wellington and the Racqueteers badminton club.
 In 2023 we sponsored the Aotearoa Rainbow Inter-club Badminton Tournament.